peterszabo77/NeurCompApp_2021_Psz_PB/README.md

 Repository for data and model described in

 Szabó P, Barthó P (2021) Decoding neurobiological spike trains using recurrent neural networks; a case study with electrophysiological auditory cortex recordings.
-Neural Computing and Applications (DOI link to be inserted here)
+Neural Computing and Applications (DOI: 10.1007/s00521-021-06589-0)

 structure of datasets:
 - comma separated values